 Our success is dependent on our ability to sustain innovation and technology leadership in order to maintain our competitive advantage.
 We believe that we have built a highly differentiated platform that will position us to further extend the adoption of our platform and products.
 Datadog is frequently deployed across a customer's entire infrastructure, making it ubiquitous.
 Datadog is a daily part of the lives of developers, operations engineers and business leaders.
 We employ a land-and-expand business model centered around offering products that are easy to adopt and have a very short time to value.
 Our efficient go-to-market model enables us to prioritize significant investment in innovation.
 We have demonstrated the success of our platform approach, through expansion beyond our initial infrastructure monitoring solution to include over 20 products.
-Approximately 82% of our customers were using more than one product as of March 31, 2024, up from approximately 81% a year earlier.
-Additionally, as of March 31, 2024, approximately 47% of our customers were using more than four products, up from approximately 43% a year earlier, and approximately 23% of our customers were using more than six products, up from approximately 19% a year earlier.
-We believe these metrics indicate strong expansion of product adoption across our platform.
+Approximately 83% of our customers were using more than one product as of June 30, 2024, up from approximately 82% a year earlier.
+Additionally, as of June 30, 2024, approximately 49% of our customers were using more than four products, up from approximately 45% a year earlier, approximately 25% of our customers were using more than six products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of our customers were using more than eight products, up from approximately 11% of ou